hazelcast/hazelcast-code-samples/near-cache/fraud-detection/README.md

 the calls to the server for airports, we still have to call the server for users, so run time overall does not half.

-Try varying the parameters of the near-cache (in the `hazecast-client.xml` file) to see how the performance varies.
+Try varying the parameters of the Near Cache (in the `hazecast-client.xml` file) to see how the performance varies.

-Increasing the size of the near-cache will always improve the hit rate, so this is the wrong statistic to focus on for size.
+Increasing the size of the Near Cache will always improve the hit rate, so this is the wrong statistic to focus on for size.
 What matters is the throughtput, how many requests are serviced.

-If the overall performance improves, then the near-cache was too small.
+If the overall performance improves, then the Near Cache was too small.
-If the overall performance degrades, then the near-cache was too big -- it's size is causing the JVM to run garbage collection work alongside the Hazelcast client application, meaning that the Hazelcast client application gets a lesser share of the JVM resources and so achieves less.
+If the overall performance degrades, then the Near Cache was too big -- it's size is causing the JVM to run garbage collection work alongside the Hazelcast client application, meaning that the Hazelcast client application gets a lesser share of the JVM resources and so achieves less.